 Not everybody browsing the internet has a fast connection and many people have disabilities that prevent them from seeing and reading what others can.
 Those with an ultra-slow connection will turn off their browser’s rendering of detailed graphics whose size can quickly clog their digital pipeline.
 Folks with sight-related disabilities will use screen readers to read, through text-to-speech software, whatever is on the web page before them.

-In both of these situations, “alt tags” are used in place of displayed graphics.
+In both situations, “alt tags” replace displayed graphics.
 For the user with the slow connection, alt tags tell her what images are on the page that she’s not seeing.
 Similarly, the screen reader is reading the alt tags to the blind person, telling him descriptions of what images are on the page.

-The bonus here is that we can put SEO-helpful words into these alt tags and not be penalized for doing so by Google and other search engines.
+The bonus here is that we can put SEO-helpful words into these alt tags without Google and other search engines penalizing us.
 In fact, leaving alt tags blank for graphic images will actually lower search engine rankings.

 Company Slogan